Updated: September 10, 2020

 16.6 Government End-Users.
 If Confluent Software is being licensed by the U.S. Government, the Confluent Software is deemed to be “commercial computer software” and “commercial computer documentation” developed exclusively at private expense, and (a) if acquired by or on behalf of a civilian agency, shall be subject solely to the terms of this computer software license as specified in 48 C.F.R.
 12.212 of the Federal Acquisition Regulations and its successors; and (b) if acquired by or on behalf of units of the Department of Defense (“DOD”) shall be subject to the terms of this commercial computer software license as specified in 48 C.F.R.
 227.7202-2, DOD FAR Supplement and its successors.

 16.7 Other.
-This Agreement, together with its exhibits and addendums and any incorporated terms, represents the entire agreement between the parties, and supersedes all prior agreements and understandings, written or oral, with respect to its subject matter, and is not intended to confer upon any third party any rights or remedies.
+This Agreement, together with its exhibits, addendums and any incorporated terms, represents the entire agreement between the parties, and supersedes all prior agreements and understandings, written or oral, with respect to its subject matter, and is not intended to confer upon any third party any rights or remedies.
 Customer acknowledges that it has not relied on any representations other than those contained in this Agreement.
+No modification of or amendment to this Agreement, nor any waiver of any rights under this Agreement, shall be effective unless in writing and signed by both parties.
 Confluent may use Customer’s trade names, service marks and logos in marketing materials and customer lists for advertising or publicizing Customer’s use of the Cloud Service.
 The terms of this Agreement will supersede any additional or conflicting term in any purchase order or other purchasing-related document issued by Customer and relating to an Order.
 The waiver of one breach or default or any delay in exercising any rights will not constitute a waiver of any subsequent breach or default.
 If any provision of this Agreement is held invalid or unenforceable under applicable law by a court of competent jurisdiction, it will be replaced with the valid provision that most closely reflects the intent of the parties and the remaining provisions of this Agreement will remain in full force and effect.
 Nothing in this Agreement will be construed as creating an agency, partnership, or joint venture relationship between the parties.
 Neither party shall have any right or authority to assume or create any obligations or to make any representations or warranties on behalf of the other party, whether express or implied, or to bind the other party in any respect.
-Notices will be in writing and deemed given when delivered in person (including by overnight courier), or three business days after being mailed by first class, registered or certified mail, postage prepaid, to the address of the party specified in the Order or such other address as either party may specify in writing.
+Notices will be in writing and deemed given when delivered in person (including by overnight courier), or three business days after being mailed by first class, registered or certified mail, postage prepaid, to the address of the party specified in this Agreement or such other address as either party may specify in writing.
 Each party represents and warrants that the individual binding a party under this Agreement and any Order is authorized to do so.